-Jackson Meeks: 11th-hour bloomer is next up in the DawgNation film room
+Jackson Meeks: 11th-hour bloomer is the next 2021 signee in the DawgNation film room

 DawgNation’s film room series has previously featured the evaluations of former All-American and 2002 second-round NFL draft pick Jon Stinchmob.
 The next wave this week will feature the breakdowns of another all-time Georgia great in Terrence Edwards.

-Edwards basically owns all the prime A1A beachfront real estate in the Georgia record books for a receiver.
+Edwards owns all the prime A1A beachfront real estate in the Georgia record books for a receiver.
 The former “Mr. Football” out of Washington County is the career record holder in catches (204), yards (3,093) and touchdowns (30) from 1999-2002.

 He’s not just the longevity ‘Dawg either.
 Edwards also holds the school records for most receiving yards and touchdowns (11) in a single season.
-He also holds the distinction of being the only 1,000-yard receiver in Bulldog history with his 1,004-yard effort in 2002.
+It also garners him the distinction of being the only 1,000-yard receiver in Bulldog history with his 1,004-yard effort in 2002.

 The most productive WR in Georgia football history broke down what he sees in Jackson Meeks for DawgNation.